Your favorite yoga class starts at 6, you’re running late from a meeting after work, there’s traffic, but despite it all, you get to class.

 Begin to change your yoga practice, by expanding your practice onto a bigger mat so to speak, and see where granting yourself the gifts of your yoga practice off the mat can take you… You’ve already begun cultivating it.

 This article is the first in a developing series for Be Here Now Network, exploring the 8 Limbs of Yoga, and the ways in which we can deepen our yoga practice by taking it’s teachings off the mat, and into our daily grind.
+Continue on with part two, the Breath, Mind, and Present.
 Feedback welcome!

 Amanda Hart is currently studying art therapy and clinical mental health counseling in the graduate school of Transpersonal Psychology at Naropa University.
 She is a 250-hour RYT born in the Blue Ridge, and transplanting in the Rockies.

 **This article was written for Be Here Now Network and is not to be replicated without the consent of the author or the site.